-Note 1) For a single noise emitting premises the noise levels in Table 2.1A shall pertain.
+Note 1) For a single noise emitting premises the noise levels in Table 2.1 shall pertain.
 In instances where there are two separate noise emitting premises the limits in Table 2.1A shall be reduced by 3dB (A) for each individual premises.
-For areas where there are more than two noise emitting premises the limits applied to each individual premises in Table 2.1A shall be reduced by 5 dB(A).
+For areas where there are more than two noise emitting premises the limits applied to each individual premises in Table 2.1 shall be reduced by 5 dB(A).

-Note 2) Further to the permitted noise limits specified within Table 2.1A and in order to achieve a reasonable standard within habitable rooms at night, individual noise events during the night-time period (measured with the fast time-weighting) should not exceed 60dB LAmax at the nearest noise sensitive property (Receptor Categories A, B and C only).
+Note 2) Further to the permitted noise limits specified within Table 2.1 and in order to achieve a reasonable standard within habitable rooms at night, individual noise events during the night-time period (measured with the fast time-weighting) should not exceed 60dB LAmax at the nearest noise sensitive property (Receptor Categories A, B and C only).

+Vibration Level Guidelines

+Guidelines shall be identified by the assessor based on international or national standards relevant to the subject being studied and the receptors potentially affected.

 Monitoring Equipment